econrad003/maze4c/README.md

 ## Planned but not yet implemented:

 * Eller's algorithm should come with an inward variant corresponding to inwinder.
-* An algorithm based on cellular automata (See the last example in the Kruskal's algorithm documentation for a preview.)

 ## Helper methods for growing trees